Package Examples

 cohort_ids = [1792865, 1790632]

-download_cohort_definition(cohort_ids; progress_bar = true, verbose = true, output_dir = cohortsdir())You can also download the associated OMOP concept sets - useful for auditing which clinical codes were included in each phenotype:
+download_cohort_definition(cohort_ids; progress_bar = true, verbose = true, output_dir = cohortsdir())You can also download the associated OMOP concept sets - the specific clinical codes (SNOMED, RxNorm, etc.) that define each phenotype.
+This is useful for auditing exactly which diagnoses, drugs, or procedures are included in a cohort definition:

 3. Translate Cohort JSON to SQL with OHDSICohortExpressions.jl

 OHDSICohortExpressions.jl converts an ATLAS cohort JSON file into a FunSQL.jl query expression.
-No R or ATLAS WebAPI connection is needed at this stage.
+No R, Python, or ATLAS WebAPI connection is needed at this stage - everything runs locally in Julia.

 # Path to the downloaded target cohort JSON